FH-Campus-Wien-WEB/web24-exercise-1/README.md

     xhr.send()
 ```

-which are requesting the data from the server by making the `GET` request mentioned above.
-Again, you do not need to understand the details of how this works, the only interesting part for now is the following line
+which are requesting the movie data from the server by making the `GET` request mentioned above.
+Again, you do not need to understand the details of how this works on the client-side, the only interesting part is the following line

 ```js
     bodyElement.append(reverseString(xhr.responseText))